Decipher-MR: A Vision-Language Foundation Model for 3D MRI Representations: Results

 \subsection{Decipher-MR Learns Robust Visual Representation for Classification Tasks}

 A broad range of clinical and radiological tasks involving MRI can be formulated as classification problems, including disease diagnosis, demographic prediction, body region identification, image sequence classification, and contrast detection.
 We benchmarked our method against state-of-the-art foundation models using a simple probing setup, where the pretrained encoder was frozen and only a lightweight three-layer MLP attached on top was fine-tuned across these varied tasks.
-Our model consistently outperformed DINOv2\cite{oquab2024dinov} and BiomedCLIP\cite{biomedclip} by a large margin, and demonstrated clear advantages over MedImageInsight\cite{medimageinsight}, achieving average gains of 2.9\% in disease classification, 3.0\% in demographic prediction, and 0.2\% in imaging-related attribute detection (Fig.~\ref{fig2}a).
-Performance differences between models became more pronounced under limited data settings (Supplementary Table \ref{tab:classification-disease}-\ref{tab:classification-imaging}), especially in tasks such as imaging attribute detection where performance otherwise tends to saturate (Fig.~\ref{fig2}c).
-Further details on the classification tasks within each category, along with the datasets used, are provided in Methods Section 4.8 and Supplementary Table~\ref{tab:classification_task}.
+Our model consistently outperformed DINOv2\cite{oquab2024dinov} and BiomedCLIP\cite{biomedclip} by a large margin, and demonstrated clear advantages over MedImageInsight\cite{medimageinsight}, achieving average gains of 2.9\% in disease classification (Supplementary Table~\ref{tab:classification-disease}), 3.0\% in demographic prediction (Supplementary Table~\ref{tab:classification-demo}), and 0.2\% in imaging-related attribute detection (Supplementary Table~\ref{tab:classification-imaging}; Fig.~\ref{fig2}a). \zyc{The statistical significance of differences across tasks is reported in Supplementary Table~\ref{tab:classification-pvalue}}.
+Performance differences between models became more pronounced under limited data settings (Supplementary Table~\ref{tab:classification-disease}-\ref{tab:classification-imaging}), especially in tasks such as imaging attribute detection where performance otherwise tends to saturate (Fig.~\ref{fig2}c).
+Further details on the classification tasks within each category, along with the datasets used, are provided in Methods Section 4.10 and Supplementary Table~\ref{tab:classification_task}.

 We additionally performed bias analyses across sexes using the same probing setup (Fig.~\ref{fig2}d).
 For both body region and age prediction tasks, all three top-performing models performed better when trained and tested on the same sex, with further gains observed when using combined male and female training data.
 Nonetheless, Decipher-MR maintained superior performance even when tested across sexes (an average advantage of 5.5\% over MedimageInsight across three tasks), demonstrating its robustness to demographic variation.